ehendrix23/tesla_dashcam/README.rst

 Python program that provides an easy method to merge saved Tesla Dashcam footage into a single video.

 When saving Tesla Dashcam footage a folder is created on the USB drive and within it multiple MP4 video files are created.
-Currently the dashcam leverages three (3) cameras (front, left repeater, and right repeater) and will create a file for each of them.
+Currently the dashcam leverages four (4) cameras (front, rear, left repeater, and right repeater) and will create a file for each of them.
 Every minute is stored into a separate file as well.
-This means that when saving dashcam footage there is a total of 30 files video files for every 10 minutes.
+This means that when saving dashcam footage there is a total of 40 files video files for every 10 minutes.
 Each block of 10 minutes is put into a folder, thus often there will be multiple folders.

 Using this program, one can combine all of these into 1 video file.
-The video of the three cameras is merged into one picture, with the video for all the minutes further put together into one.
+The video of the four cameras is merged into one picture, with the video for all the minutes further put together into one.

 By default sub-folders are included when retrieving the video clips.
 One can, for example, just provide the path to the